website-icon/standard/README.md

 The reasoning is, that using a vector format like SVG satisfies the most needs in parallel.

+For **backwards compatibility** redirect `/favicon.ico` to

+    /.well-known/icons/favicon.ico

+which will signal support for the standard to browsers.

 How does a client find icons?
-In order not to fish in muddy waters and send requests for potentially hundreds of matching icon names the standard demands a file `index.txt`, that is a plain-text list of supported icons.
+In order not to fish in muddy waters and send requests for potentially hundreds of matching icon names the standard demands a file `index.txt`, that is a plain-text **list of supported icons**.

-Such a list for sysadmins can be compiled rather quickly by running the command
+Such a list can be compiled rather quickly by sysadmins by running the command

     find -L . -type f -printf '%P\n' > index.txt